Unpacking the Global Change Assessment Model: what you need to know

 - Accelerated energy technology deployment: The model investigates policies and technologies to reduce reliance on fossil fuels and boost renewable energy adoption.

-By following the guidelines, the Global Change Assessment Model can be used effectively to anticipate risks and shape responses to global changes, such as the impacts of climate change and land use management.
+By following the guidelines, the model can be used effectively to anticipate risks and shape responses to global changes, such as the impacts of climate change and land use management.

 Model outputs and projections